-The flagship of the Volvo XC60 range is a high-performance SUV with a price tag to match.
-It can accelerate from 0-62mph in just 5.2 seconds, although you won’t come close to the claimed fuel economy of up to 100.9mpg under the WLTP cycle if you try it very often.
-The speed is made possible by a 2.0-litre petrol engine and an electric motor combining to produce 385bhp, a setup also capable of 28 miles of pure electric driving range.
+The Volvo XC60 Recharge is a high-performance SUV with a price tag to match.
+The base model T6 can accelerate from 0-62mph in just 5.9 seconds, although you won’t come close to the claimed fuel economy of up to 113mpg under the WLTP cycle if you try it very often.
+The speed is made possible by a 2.0-litre petrol engine and an electric motor combining to produce 340bhp, a setup also capable of more than 30 miles of pure electric driving range.

 That’s not bad for a bluff-fronted SUV.
 Its handsome looks are trumped by its stunning interior, which blends elegant styling with cutting-edge technology.
 The most obvious example of the latter is the large, tablet-style touchscreen, which is simple to use and controls most of the car’s features.
 Spend another £1,500 on the Intellisafe Pro Pack, and you’ll experience the XC60’s party piece: a semi-autonomous driving experience.

 There was a time when, if you wanted a plug-in hybrid SUV, Mitsubishi was the only game in town.
 Times have changed now, and the Outlander finds itself among a number of rivals.
 It lacks the interior quality and driving finesse of more upmarket competition, but it also lacks their upscale price tag.